 What time is traditional afternoon tea served?
 We serve afternoon tea every day from 12pm until 5pm.
 The traditional time however, if you’re following history, is around the 4pm mark.
 This is because when afternoon tea was created, people didn’t used to eat dinner until around 8pm, and mid-afternoon was the time when people became a little peckish.

 If you’re wondering how to set a table for afternoon tea, you need to think regal and sophisticated.
 A tablecloth is required, to catch spills.
 From there, you need the following:

-However, there are many different variations on the these nowadays – our Gin Afternoon Tea is proving to be very popular!
+However, there are many different variations on the these nowadays – our Gin Afternoon Tea is one of our most popular afternoon teas!
 You could also add prosecco or champagne for a special occasion, and when you’re on holiday, what’s to stop you?

 What cakes do you have for afternoon tea?
 Scones are the staple here, with butter, clotted cream and jam.
 After that, the usual fare includes French fancies, small cookies, macaroons, and small Victoria sponge bites.
 However, you can include anything you like provide it is small and bite-sized.

 Despite the fact there is cutlery on the table setting, that doesn’t mean you have to use it!
 The knife and fork are generally there for spreading the butter, jam and cream onto your scones.